Alex and Maia Shibutani

 Alex and Maia Shibutani are American competitive ice dancers.
-The pair are a two-time Olympic bronze medalist (2018), a three-time World medalist (silver in 2016; bronze in 2011 and 2017), the 2016 Four Continents champion, and a two-time U.S. national champion (2016, 2017).
-The Shibutanis (Alex and Maia) have also won six titles on the Grand Prix series.
-At the junior level, they won 2009 World Junior silver and 2009–10 JGP Final bronze medalists.
-They are two-time members of the US Olympic team, competing at the 2014 Winter Olympics in Sochi, Russia, and the 2018 Winter Olympics in Pyeongchang, South Korea.
-In 2018, they became the first ice dancers who are both of Asian descent to medal at the Olympics (bronze in team figure skating and ice dance).
-They are the second sibling duo to ever share an ice dance Olympic medal, and the first from the United States.
-The Shibutani siblings are often referred to by their nickname the Shib Sibs.
+They are two-time Olympic bronze medalists (2018 team and individual ice dance events), three-time World medalists (silver in 2016; bronze in 2011 and 2017), 2016 Four Continents champions, two-time U.S. national champions (2016, 2017) and are members of the U.S. Figure Skating Hall of Fame (first ballot inductees, 2023).
+They are two-time members of the U.S. Olympic team competing at the 2014 Winter Olympics in Sochi, Russia (second youngest team in the field) and the 2018 Winter Olympics in Pyeongchang, South Korea.